sarveshk19/Automated-virtual-machine-creation-on-aws-using-terraform/README.md

 }

-## ✅ Features
-- Automatic Terraform configuration generation
-- Easy customization via JSON
-- Supports creation of multiple VMs

-## 🔎 Future Improvements
+## 🔎 Future Enhancements
-- Add error handling and validations
+- Add dynamic input via CLI
-- Support for multiple cloud providers
+- Support additional cloud providers
-- CLI-based input support
+- Integrate testing for configuration files

+## 📬 Contributing
+Pull requests are welcome!
+For significant changes, please open an issue first to discuss what you would like to change.

-## 📞 Contact
+📞 License
-sarvesh.spk.1909@gmail.com
-For questions or feedback, please reach out!
+This project is licensed under the MIT License — feel free to use and modify it.